 How Does the Canine Magnotherapy Work?

-Magnotherapy in dogs is primarily used to help in fracture healing and treatment of several ailments including joints pain, arthritis, epilepsy, chronic organ disorders, hip dysplasia, and osteochondritis.
+Magnotherapy in dogs is primarily used to help in fracture healing and treatment of several ailments including joints pain, arthritis, epilepsy, chronic organ disorders, canine dysplasia, and osteochondritis.
 Canine magnetic therapy works by means of two processes.
 The two primary modes of magnetic therapy include the use of magnets themselves and the use of PEMF or Pulsed Electromagnetic Field.

 Static or permanent magnets appear in a range of sizes and shapes like strips, bars, and beads.
 These are usually affixed with glue or tape to the affected area of your dog for a considerable amount of time.
 Mostly, these magnets come incorporated within popular dog supplies like dog jackets, collars, beds, and mats.